 Please note over the next few days and weeks, additional numbers will be reported taking into account additional viewing from time-shifted and streamed activity.

 Founder & Consultant

-Craig Jaffe Research 360° is a research and analytics consultancy that advises how consumer trends, behavioral shifts and attitudinal dynamics can be leveraged and monetized.
+Craig Jaffe Research & Analytics 360 is a consultancy that advises how consumer trends, behavioral shifts and attitudinal dynamics can be leveraged and monetized.
 The consultancy is hired to perform Analytics, Ad Sales Research, Program Research, and Consumer Insights.
 It utilizes a variety of resources -- such as Nielsen, Google, MRI, comScore, Rentrak, and others -- and employs data science, research, and analytic techniques while working with media and marketing companies operating in the television, digital, and mobile marketplaces.
-Craig Jaffe Research 360° helps television networks and websites increase ad sales and audiences, and helps advertising and media agencies activate consumer purchase behavior.
+Craig Jaffe Research & Analytics 360 helps television networks and websites increase ad sales and audiences, and helps advertising and media agencies activate consumer purchase behavior.